pedrocarvajal/automations-for-ai-for-programmers/workflows/python/refactor-tests.md

 - **NEVER** create helpers without reviewing existing patterns in wrapper classes
 - **NEVER** use magic values - always use constants
 - **NEVER** duplicate test logic - use parameterized tests instead
+- **NEVER** use logging statements in tests (info, debug) - only use for error/warning/critical messages when necessary for debugging
 - **ALWAYS** search codebase for existing helpers before creating new ones
 - **ALWAYS** verify tests pass after each phase
 - **ALWAYS** verify linting passes before proceeding